pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     cross_axis_slope
         Cross-axis slope angle. [°]
-        The angle, relative to tracker coordinate system horizontal, of the line between the axes of two adjacent trackers, in the plane perpendicular to the tracker axes.
+        The angle, relative to horizontal, of the line between the axes of two adjacent trackers, in the plane perpendicular to the tracker axes.
         Cross-axis slope should be specified using a right-handed convention.

         For example, trackers with axis azimuth of 180° (N-S rotation axis)